NHQ/since-when/README.md

 **Time.avg()**

-Call this and it returns the average interval bewteen calls to T.avg()
+Call this and it returns the average interval between all such calls.

 ```js
 var Time = require('../');